 - Students and graduates of visual art and design programs, marketing, communications, public relations, and arts and cultural management programs

-- Students in related fields (museums, theatre, heritage, recreation, human services, etc.)
+- Students in related fields (museums, theatre, heritage, recreation, etc.)

 - Emerging artists interested in building and expanding their careers

 - Persons considering a career in arts and culture